 With this configuration, user access is limited to the c:\gray directory.
 (You can configure other accessible directories, but you will not be able to enable access to these directories while the chroot directory is enabled.)
 The user login directory is set automatically to c:\gray; no other option is available.

 With these settings, the user sees the contents of c:\gray when he or she first logs in.
 The user cannot navigate from there to any higher directory, as shown in the following example from an sftp command window session:

 With this configuration, sftp commands that use absolute paths should not include the accessible directory name; for example:

 Providing Access to All Local Drives

 You can set the physical directory equal to "$drive" (not case-sensitive) to provide access to all local drives.

-With this configuration, the user sees each available drive in the virtual root directory.
+With this configuration, the user sees each available drive as directory in the virtual root directory.
 Directory names are automatically generated using drive letters (C:, D:, and so on).
 In the following sample sftp session, two drives are available:

 Remote working directory: /